ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

 Album Series I

-࿑ When you look back; there will be beautiful things to ponder upon.
-I have an old album that was maintained long time ago during my schooling days.
-When I open after many winding years with so called technology, I find beautiful things adorn in it and short good stories born out of old photos.
-It is beautiful reminiscence indeed!
+࿑ When you look back, there will be beautiful things to ponder upon.
+I have an old album that was maintained a long time ago during my schooling days.
+When I open after many winding years with so-called technology, I discover beautiful things adorned in it and short good stories born out of old photos.
+It is a beautiful reminiscence indeed!

 His Greatness

-The first topic for the series is dedicated to my great father who value life in being a simple human being with dignity and honor.
-I remember his boldness in heart to be good, no matter what the situation is.
-Little Buddha nature, he considers he has and what I consider great.
-Never someone like me will find safe place to get loads of blessings and be a proud son.
+The first topic for the series is dedicated to my great-father, who valued life in being a simple human being with dignity and honor.
+I remember his boldness of heart to be good, no matter what the situation is.
+Little Buddha nature, he considers he has what I consider great.
+Never will someone like me find a safe place to get loads of blessings and be a proud son.

-On the first page of my album, I see him with camouflage semblance.
-It was in 1990s.
-He was recruited for militia training at Samtse, when the country faced interethnic conflict.
+On the first page of my album, I see him appearing in camouflage.
+It was in the 1990s.
+He was recruited for militia training at Samtse when the country faced interethnic conflict.

-The tears of fear shed down continuously from the eyes of innocent mother.
+The tears of fear flowed continuously from the eyes of the innocent mother.
 The little toddlers were left watching the sadness of his departure for the country.
-That time was time for nothing to my grandparents, mom and villagers, but a fear.
-Fear to be killed.
-Fear to be gone forever.
-Fear, whether they have the fate to unit again!
+At that time, my grandparents, mom, and the villagers felt that time held no meaning.
+Fear of being killed.
+Fear is to be gone forever.
+Fear, whether they have the fate to unite again!

-With no option but with carrying the heart to serve for the larger interest, he reached Samtse.
+With no option but to carry his heart to serve the greater good, he reached Samtse.

-The story is interesting.
-He grins when he narrated the whole story.
+The story is captivating.
+He grinned when he narrated the whole story.
 He even opposed his commander.
-He was indeed sad and angry for mass punishment, the military rules.
+He was indeed sad and angry about mass punishment and the military rules.

-One day they were punished severely that he vomited a lot and he was frustrated.
-He suddenly stood among the troops and yelled out harsh!
+One day they were punished so severely that he vomited a lot, and he was frustrated.
+He suddenly stood among the troops and yelled out harshly.

-He remember, from that day, Dasho (commander) was totally silent and they were not punished much.
+He remembers that, from that day on, Dasho (the commander) was totally silent, and they were not punished much.

-I am impressed and grinned when mom defy his deed.
-He was ethically right to go against.
+I was impressed and grinned when Mom defied his deed.
+He was ethically right to go against it.

 post signature